 A 3-ounce serving of cooked beef liver contains about 31 micrograms (mcg) of biotin.

 Other organ meats, such as kidney, are also good sources.

-Other types of meat contain less biotin than organ meats, but they are still a relatively good source of the vitamin.
+Different types of meat contain less biotin, but they are still relatively good sources.
 For example, a 3-ounce pork chop provides nearly 4 mcg, as does a cooked hamburger patty.